melibe23/budget-cypress-exercise/e2e/README.md

 1. Folder called "cypress".
 Where you will find:

- - /data folder: Where a functions.js contains functions needed to run the tests and selectors.js contains the most of the selectors used here.
+ - /data folder: Where a functions.js contains functions needed to run the tests and selectors.js contains most of the selectors used here.

-  - /selectors folder: Where a functions.js file is located.
-This files contains functions needed to run the tests.

  - /integration folder: Test files are located here